Quick start tutorial¶

 In the tutorial, we will train DAS using an iterative and adaptive protocol that allows to quickly create a large dataset of annotations: Annotate a few song events, fast-train a network on those annotations, and then use that network to predict new annotations on a larger part of the recording.
-Initial, these predictions require manually correction, but correcting is typically much faster than annotating everything from scratch.
+These first predictions require manually correction, but correcting is typically much faster than annotating everything from scratch.
 This correct-train-predict cycle is then repeated with ever larger datasets until network performance is satisfactory.

 Download example data¶

 To follow the tutorial, download and open this audio file.
 The recording is of a Drosophila melanogaster male courting a female, recorded by David Stern (Janelia, part of this dataset).
 We will walk through loading, annotating, training and predicting using this file as an example.

 Install DAS following these instructions.
 Then start the GUI by opening a terminal, activating the conda environment created during install and typing

 The following window should open: